Do you need to get a thyroid ultrasound?

 Ultrasound vs Other Imaging Techniques for your Thyroid

 The most common way to evaluate your thyroid is to use ultrasound testing.

-This is largely because the ultrasound is a very superficial organ (meaning it's right underneath the skin) and it's in a place that we can actually see it with ultrasound.
+This is largely because the ultrasound is a very superficial organ (meaning it’s right underneath the skin) and it’s in a place where we can actually see it with ultrasound.

 Many other organs are found deep within your body which makes them more difficult to assess.